Skip to main content

 }

-In the code above, the div with the class .small-box is positioned absolutely within the parent div with the class .container.
+In the code above, the div using .small-box is positioned absolutely within the div using .container.

-Therefore, the .small-box is positioned 20px to the right and 10px down from the top left corner of the .container.
+That means the .small-box is placed 20px to the right and 10px down from the top-left corner of the .container.

 Want to learn more?